Ardit-Koti/checkers-app.iml/docs/DesignDoc.md

 MoveValidator.simpleJumpMoves(), MoveValidator.kingJumpMoves(), Game.isOver(), and other Space.Space() methods are
 higher than the target range.
 ###Javadoc Coverage Metrics
+No values in this analysis were outside of their target ranges.
 ###Lines of Code Metrics
+No values were outside a target range.
+The `MoveValidator` class had the most comment lines of code, and the most total lines of code.
+The test classes had the least comment lines of code.
 ###Martin Package metrics
+No values were outside a target range.
+Every package had 0 abstractness.
+The model package had the highest value for afferent couplings.
+The application package had the highest value for efferent couplings.